 Teaching Associate in Literary Linguistics, Faculty of Arts

 I'm a stylistician and corpus linguist working on the intersection between corpus stylistics and translation studies.
-Prior to my current position, I worked at the University of Birmingham from January 2016, first as a Teaching Fellow in the Department of English Language and Applied Linguistics and then as a Research Associate on the project "Interpreting Exegetical Style in John Donne's Sermons: A Corpus Linguistics Approach", led by Hugh Adlington, Michaela Mahlberg, and Paul Thompson.
+Prior to my current position, I worked at the University of Birmingham from January 2016, first as a Teaching Fellow and then as a Research Associate in the Department of English Language and Applied Linguistics.
 Before that, I worked as a Teaching Affiliate in the School of English and in the School of Cultures, Languages and Area Studies at Nottingham, from 2012 to 2015.
-Since 2012, I have been the Assistant Editor of the International Journal of Corpus Linguistics, published by John Benjamins.
+From 2012 to 2019, I worked as Assistant Editor of the International Journal of Corpus Linguistics, published by John Benjamins, and in 2018 I joined the Editorial Board for the Advances in Stylistics book series, published by Bloomsbury.
 I hold a PhD in English (University of Nottingham), an MA in Literary Translation (University of Bari), and a BA in Modern Languages (University of Bari).

 I teach across a range of modules both at BA and MA level, especially in the area of literary linguistics.
 This academic year, I teach the modules Research in Literary Linguistics (Q34207) and… read more

 My research falls into the areas of stylistics, corpus linguistics, and translation studies.
-In my work, I combine these discipline to devise novel ways of studying and comparing original texts and… read more
+In my work, I combine these disciplines to devise novel ways of studying and comparing original texts and… read more

 I teach across a range of modules both at BA and MA level, especially in the area of literary linguistics.
 This academic year, I teach the modules Research in Literary Linguistics (Q34207) and Narratology (Q34171), as well as contributing to the modules Literary Linguistics (Q32106), Advanced Stylistics (Q33125), Essentials of English (Q3112S), and Language & Context (Q31103).